Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Mathematical Description of GKP Lattice States

 where $\hat{n}$ ($\hat{m}$) have integer eigenvalues (interpreted as the ``which-bin'' information), and $\hat{u} = (\hat{q} + c_q)\text{mod}\left[a\right] - c_q$ ($\hat{v} = (\hat{p} + c_p)\text{mod}\left[2\pi/a\right] - c_p$) are the modular position (momentum) operators (interpreted as the relative position or momentum within the specified bin).
 Here, $c_q$ ($c_p$) are constants used to center the Zak patch \cite{Ketterer_2016}.
 In the modular wavefunction representation these variables have a differential form,

 giving a differential form for the oscillator position and momentum variables,

 used to analyze the action of operators and Hamiltonians on modular wavefunctions \cite{Ganeshan_formalism}, as is done in Chapter~\ref{sec:GKP_Hamiltonian}.
 So far the Zak basis has only been used in the context of single-mode GKP states and GKP error correction.
-We anticipate that a multimode Zak basis and modular variable approach could be useful in the development of error correction strategies for multi-oscillator GKP codes, especially from a finite-energy GKP perspective.
+Also, a multimode Zak basis and modular variable approach could be useful in the development of error correction strategies for multi-oscillator GKP codes~\cite{shaw2022stabilizer}.